zkochan/async-regex-replace/README.md

 ## Motivation

-*"All I needed"* was a simple function to do `string.replace(/regex/, callback_function)` so that I could find some matches in a url and call my own custom function to return the value to be replaced back into the string.
+*"All I needed"* was a simple function to do `string.replace(/regex/, callback)`, so that I could find some matches in a url and call my own custom function to return the value to be replaced back into the string.
 Sounds pretty easy right?
 It is, as long as your callback function is syncrhonous. :)

 What happens if you need to call an asychronous function to determine the replacement value(s)?
 Perhaps you are using the match value to lookup a record in a database.
-In my case, I needed to perform DNS SRV record lookups to replace hostnames with the returned host:port combination.
+In my case, I needed to perform DNS SRV record lookups to replace hostnames with the returned *host:port* combination.

 <!--@installation()-->